Brian Jones: Legal issues and departure from the Rolling Stones

 The Stones decided that following the release of the Let it Bleed album (scheduled for July 1969 in the US), they would start a tour of North America in November 1969.
 However, the Stones' management was informed that Jones would not receive a work permit owing to his drug convictions.
 At the suggestion of Stewart, the Stones decided to add a new guitarist.
 On 8 June 1969, Jones was visited by Jagger, Richards and Watts and was told that the group he had formed would continue without him.

 To the public it appeared as if Jones had left voluntarily; the other band members told him that although he was being dismissed, it was his choice how to break it to the public.
 Jones released a statement on 9 June 1969, announcing his departure.
 In this statement, he said, among other things, that "I no longer see eye-to-eye with the others over the discs we are cutting."
 He was replaced by the 20-year-old guitarist Mick Taylor, formerly of John Mayall's Bluesbreakers.

 During the period of his decreasing involvement in the band, Jones was living at Cotchford Farm in East Sussex, the residence formerly owned by Winnie-the-Pooh author A. A. Milne, which Jones had purchased in November 1968.
 Alexis Korner, who visited in late June, noted that Jones seemed "happier than he had ever been".
-Jones is known to have contacted Korner, Stewart, John Lennon, Mitch Mitchell, Alan Price, and Jimmy Miller about intentions to put together another band.
+Jones is known to have contacted Korner, Stewart, John Lennon, Ringo Starr, Mitch Mitchell, Alan Price, and Jimmy Miller about intentions to put together another band.
 Jones had apparently demoed a few of his own songs in the weeks before his death, including "Has Anybody Seen My Baby?" and "Chow Time".